alexiom/alexiom.github.io/_pages/about.md

 ## Education
 - Ph.D. in Economics, UNC - Chapel Hill, May 2025 (Expected)
-- M.A in Economics, Duke University, 2019
+- M.A. in Economics, Duke University, 2019
-- B.S in Economics, Belmont University, 2016 (*Summa Cum Laude*)
+- B.S. in Economics, Belmont University, 2016 (*Summa Cum Laude*)